 Question: Can I use the Targeted Gene Expression assay to detect specific polymorphisms?

 Answer: We have not performed any in-house tests to determine whether the Targeted Gene Expression assay can be used to detect polymorphisms, such as indels or SNPs.
-In addition, SNP or indel calling from Targeted Gene Expression data will require additional bioinformatic expertise and is not part of the Cell Ranger pipeline.
+In addition, SNP or indel calling from Targeted Gene Expression data will require additional bioinformatic expertise and is not part of the Cell Ranger or Space Ranger pipelines.

 In theory, genotype-specific baits could be designed by entering a FASTA sequence for the region of the transcript that contains SNPs or indels as an “exogenous sequence” in the 10x Genomics Custom Panel Designer.